jkindrix/html2md/README.md

 ## Usage

-html2md features a beautiful modern UI with progress bars and rich formatting
+html2md features a beautiful UI with progress bars and rich formatting

 ### Basic Usage